MaxXx1313/angular2-base/README.md

 ## Usage

-Clone the repo to where you want to use it, then install the npm packages with `npm i`.
-You may also need to run `gem install scss-lint` for the linter to work.
+Clone the repo to where you want to use it, then install the npm packages with `npm install`.

 To generate the output directory `dist/` run the command `gulp`.